-Mitochondrial Transplantation – This collaborative project is focused on providing a clinically-relevant treatment for myocardial infarction in adults.
-Accordingly, we and our colleagues are injecting autologous mitochondria into the heart to decrease the extent of damage and enhance functional recovery.
+- Mitochondrial Transplantation – This collaborative project is focused on providing a clinically-relevant treatment for myocardial infarction in adults.
+We and our colleagues are injecting autologous mitochondria into the heart to decrease the extent of damage and enhance functional recovery.

 About Douglas B. Cowan